 The idea is to make sure we can enjoy the color, the aroma, the texture, and the flavor of our favorite cheeses without the sensory distractions that can come with a packed-to-the-edges grazing board.
+We think this simple, quality-over-quantity approach helps us focus on our senses—it makes for an especially delicious date night cheese board.
 Ready to take the #minimalistcheeseboard challenge with us?

 How to Build a Minimalist Cheese Board